rf20008/Character-Generator/README.md

 (Note: This is a work in progress.
 TODO: publish repo w/ open source license.)

 This is a program that will randomly sample a plausible fictional character based on real demographic data (idea originally from [gwern](https://www.gwern.net/Statistical-notes#technology)).
 To use, run this program in your favorite IDE and incorporate the characters generated therein into your fictional literature.
+(A bit later, once we are finished with the backend, we will website-ify the generator.)

 (You can postselect - i.e. intentionally use only a subset of the characters generated, (say) only rightists, or Muslims - but we *strongly* suggest using every character generated for maximum realism.
 We plan to implement explicit postselection into our program sometime.)